mother-of-all-self-hosting/ansible-role-languagetool/docs/configuring-languagetool.md

 ## Usage

-After running the command for installation, LanguageTool becomes available at the specified hostname like `https://example.com`.
+After running the command for installation, the LanguageTool instance becomes available at the URL specified with `languagetool_hostname` and `languagetool_path_prefix`.
+With the configuration above, the service is hosted at `https://example.com`.

-[Libredirect](https://libredirect.github.io/), an extension for Firefox and Chromium-based desktop browsers, has support for redirections to LanguageTool.
-See [this section](https://github.com/httpjamesm/LanguageTool/blob/main/README.md#how-to-make-stack-overflow-links-take-you-to-languagetool-automatically) on the official documentation for more information.
+You can test the instance by making a request to [LanguageTool's HTTP API](https://dev.languagetool.org/public-http-api) by running a *curl* command as follows: `curl --data "language=en-US&text=a simple test" https://example.com/languagetool/v2/check`

-If you would like to make your instance public so that it can be used by anyone including Libredirect, please consider to send a PR to the [upstream project](https://github.com/httpjamesm/LanguageTool) to add yours to [`instances.json`](https://github.com/httpjamesm/LanguageTool/blob/main/instances.json), which Libredirect automatically fetches using a script (see [this FAQ entry](https://libredirect.github.io/faq.html#where_the_hell_are_those_instances_coming_from)).
+There are [software that support LanguageTool as an add-on](https://dev.languagetool.org/software-that-supports-languagetool-as-a-plug-in-or-add-on).
+To use them with your instance, set `https://example.com/languagetool/v2` to the URL (assuming you've installed at the `/languagetool` path prefix).

 ## Troubleshooting